btford/ngmin/README.md

 });
 ```

-To overcome this, AngularJS has a minifier-safe "inline" notation (see [Inline Annotation](http://docs.angularjs.org/guide/di) in the docs) that annotates `angular.controller`, `angular.service`, `angular.factory` with an array of dependencies' names as strings:
+To overcome this, AngularJS has a "minifier-safe inline" notation (see [Inline Annotation](http://docs.angularjs.org/guide/di) in the docs) that annotates `angular.controller`, `angular.service`, `angular.factory` with an array of dependencies' names as strings:
 ```javascript
 // angular knows to inject "myService" based on the parameter in "myFactory" someModule.factory('myFactory', ['myService', function (myService) {